ManuelQuintal/p1_visualization/README.md

 ## Tasks

+### Visualization review

+- [ ] Complete a review of 2-3 different data visualizations used to answer specific questions.
+Some fun websites are [pudding.cool](https://pudding.cool/), wonkblog, [fivethiryeight](https://fivethirtyeight.com/), and [priceonomics](https://priceonomics.com/) (but you can use any website, blog, or article with a good visualization).

 ### Slack, VScode, Rstudio, Git, and Github

 - [ ] Make sure you are in our Slack workspace.